-- Hover over the form in question and click the down arrow
+- Hover over your Classic Form and click the three dots menu

-- Enable the option to Enable Credit Card Payments For This Form
+- Check the box for Enable Credit Card Payments For This Form

-- Provide the information required by the selected processor
+- Enter the login and setup information required by your selected payment processor

-- Enable (check) the option block to expose the individual options
+- Check the block to display each individual option

-- In the field next to each option in the block, enter the price for that option
+- In the field next to each option block, enter the price for that option

 - Click Save

-You can test your Paypal eCommerce enabled form without actually making a real payment using the Paypal Sandbox.
-Using your existing Paypal account, create a Sandbox test account.
-Once you have finished testing in the Sandbox, don't forget to change back to the actual production Paypal account.
+You can test your PayPal-enabled Form without actually making a real payment using the PayPal Sandbox.
+Using your existing PayPal account, create a Sandbox test account.
+Once you've finished testing in the Sandbox, don't forget to go back to your production PayPal account.